neondatabase/neon-postgresql-expert/markdown/guides.md

 - `endpoint_hostname` is the host with neon.tech as the [top level domain (TLD)](https://www.cloudflare.com/en-gb/learning/dns/top-level-domain/).
 - `port` is the Neon port number.
 The default port number is 5432.
 - `dbname` is the name of the database. “neondb” is the default database created with each Neon project if you don't specify your own database name.
-- `?sslmode=require` is an optional query parameter that enforces the [SSL](https://www.cloudflare.com/en-gb/learning/ssl/what-is-ssl/) mode for better security when connecting to the Postgres instance.
+- `?sslmode=require&channel_binding=require` are optional query parameters that enforce the [SSL](https://www.cloudflare.com/en-gb/learning/ssl/what-is-ssl/) mode and channel binding for better security when connecting to the Postgres instance.

 Please save the connection string somewhere safe.
 Later, you will use it to configure the `DATABASE_URL` variable.